-The provision for impairment of notes and other receivables is based on the Group's assessment of the collectibility of payments from related party based on status of notes and other receivables, past collection experience and other factors that may affect collectibility.
+The allowance for impairment of notes and other receivables is based on the Group's assessment of the collectibility of payments from related party based on status of notes and other receivables, past collection experience and other factors that may affect collectibility.
 This assessment required judgment regarding the outcome of disputes and the ability of the related party to pay the amount to the Group.
-The amount of allowance for impairment loss is disclosed in Note 4.

-If the loans and receivables that are past due but not impaired were provided an allowance, the Company would incur an additional expense of P390.23 million in its 2015 financial statements (2014 - P419.21 million).
+If the loans and receivables that are past due but not impaired were provided an allowance, the Group would incur an additional expense of P167.24 million in its 2016 consolidated financial statements (2015 - P384.79 million).
 However, management believes that the carrying amount of loans and receivables at reporting dates is collectible given the ongoing development prospects of IRC and other factors discussed in (c) below.